LibrarPotter/buWebinars/nsfDmpEssentials.md

 ## Topics to cover

++ What's a Data Management Plan?
-Types of Data
++ Types of Data

-Standards
++ Standards

-Policies for access
++ Policies for access

-Policies for use
++ Policies for use

-Long-term plans
++ Long-term plans

+# Data Management Plan (DMP)

+## "Special Information and Supplementary Documentation" section of grant proposal

+## Suggested length: 2 pages

+## Can be formulaic.
+Find a routine

 # Types of Data

-## What do they mean?
+## "Data" is a very inclusive concept

+## Do you collect or produce...?
++ Samples
++ Physical collections
++ Software
++ Curriculum materials
++ Images/video/audio
++ 3D datasets

+## These are all data

+Start your DMP with a description of them

 # Standards

 ## Choosing/Describing

-## What do you do if you don't have any?
+Any recomended standards in your discipline or for your type of data?

 # Policies for Access